willslater99/Sonnet-Of-The-Damned-Band-Site/README.md

 my text-align: center; from there, showing me that the float: left was essentially blocking all my attempts to center the list and that its likely that any of the things I tried to center it would have worked.

+### ADJUSTING THE NAVBAR FOR MOBILE

+I had gotten the navbar how I wanted it on desktop, but the issue was that when viewed on mobile, the social media icons I had implemented were stacking above the band logo, causing a disjointed and very odd look that didn't fit at all with the wireframes
+I'd designed for mobile.
+I spent some time researching this on the internet but wasn't really getting anywhere, as although I knew this problem could be fixed by moving the social media icons below the band logo in the HTML, it would break the desktop layout I had worked very hard to achieve.
+In the end I contacted code institute tech-support for this, where I was given a brilliant piece of advice.
+Duplicate the code, having a copy of the social media icons below and above the band logo in the HTML, assign both UL's containing the icons their own individual ID and then using the media queries I had already created, give the mobile UL a value of display: none; and the desktop UL a value of display: block;, then simply copy that into my media query for mobile devices and reverse the two.
+A perfect solution and one I'm likely to use again throughout this project.

+### CHANGING THE NAVBAR ICON COLOR

+I wanted to change the color of the toggler icon but was struggling to figure out how to do so, as simply assigning values like
+border-color: white; weren't changing anything.
+Bootstrap by default comes with two classes for this, navbar-dark and navbar- light, but they provide an offwhite and grey color that both didn't really fufill my needs.
+I looked it up online and was eventually able to find a solution by borrowing code from [this](https://www.codeply.com/go/4FdZGlPMNV/bootstrap-4-custom-navbar-toggler-icon-color) website, which explained that bootstrap provides the color of the icon through the use of an SVG background image, and so it was recommended to use the link they provided and then simply change the RGB values and stroke size to fit your needs, after that you can just define the border-width and border-color as normal.

 ## TESTING